Oleksandr-Liepiekha/Topic-3-PWM-Based-Servo-Motor-Controller/README.md

     end process;
 ````
 At 0 the pulse width should be 1ms, at 20≈1.1ms, at 60≈1.35ms, at 180≈2ms , but but as you will see we mentioned above because incorrectness of spare parts, the real angle will always be less than the given one, and therefore we have increased the ratio of the pulse width to the given angle and at maximum values ​​the pulse can even be wider than 2ms
-And below the simulation demonstrates to us that our idea and assumptions work
+And below the simulation demonstrates to us that our idea and assumptions work↓

 ![0](https://github.com/Oleksandr-Liepiekha/Topic-3-PWM-Based-Servo-Motor-Controller/blob/main/inital%20sources/0.png?raw=true)

 ![20](https://github.com/Oleksandr-Liepiekha/Topic-3-PWM-Based-Servo-Motor-Controller/blob/main/inital%20sources/20.png?raw=true)

 ![60](https://github.com/Oleksandr-Liepiekha/Topic-3-PWM-Based-Servo-Motor-Controller/blob/main/inital%20sources/60.png?raw=true)

 ![180](https://github.com/Oleksandr-Liepiekha/Topic-3-PWM-Based-Servo-Motor-Controller/blob/main/inital%20sources/180.png?raw=true)

 -----